If a shakuhachi cracks in the Arizona desert and no one is around to hear it, will it make a sound

 “Should I oil my shakuhachi and does it help”?

 I don’t recommend oiling shakuhachi.
 Whether or not it helps prevent cracking is unknown.
 Most oils have strong odors, will go rancid, and will probably grow mold more easily.
 If you oil a shakuhachi it will make it impossible for lacquer to adhere to it which should be kept in mind if lacquering might ever be desirable.
 I don’t accept returns if a shakuhachi has been oiled.

 Cracked and repaired shakuhachi usually sound the same because the bamboo will join back together like two puzzle pieces.
 That is, unless additions to the bore using paste are effected (jinashi or jiari).
 Pictured below is a 1.8 “D” shakuhachi I made for a student of mine which suffered a crack.
 He lives in Arizona and he was very concerned that the crack would not be fixable, however, I assured him that it would be just fine.
 Fortunately none of the additions to the bore were effected, though if they were I could have fixed them as well.
 To date, the instrument has not suffered any more cracks and the existing crack has not moved.

 Click images to enlarge

 Below are images of a jiari type shakuhachi made by a Japanese maker which cracked.
-Thankfully none of the plaster on the inside came loose.
+Thankfully none of the plaster on the inside came loose!
 As you can imagine, cracks in jiari can be much more troublesome due to the plaster (ji), lacquer (urushi), and blowing-edge inlay or utaguchi.
 This customer chose a nice deep burgundy binding cord which resembles the cherry bark used in many fine Japanese crafts.
-I added brown kijomi urushi and buffed it out on the center joint rattan for a nice effect that would blend well with the new bindings.
+I added brown kijomi urushi and buffed it out on the center joint rattan veneer for a nice effect that would blend well with the new bindings.